nahueldsanchez/pwn2win_ctf_federated_sophia_writeup/Readme.md

 Reproducing and debugging the bug
 ---------------------------------

-With the enviroment set up I've reviewed the code from _federated_sophia.py_ and also rechecked the GitHub issue mentioned above.
-It mentioned somethinga about __WebsocketServerWorker__.
-I've assumed that the CTF organizers set up a WebSocket server that the WebSocket client inside _federated_sophia.py_ connected back.
+With the enviroment set up I reviewed the code from _federated_sophia.py_ and also rechecked the [GitHub issue mentioned above](#Introduction).
+It mentioned something  about __WebsocketServerWorker__.
+I assumed that the CTF organizers set up a `WebSocket server` that the WebSocket client inside _federated_sophia.py_ connected back.

 I reproduced this scenario using the Python script provided by Pysyft in: *Pysyft/run_websocket_server.py* like this: